RebornOS-Developers/gnome-minimal-iso/README.md

-# RebornOS ISO - Xfce Minimal
+# RebornOS ISO - GNOME Minimal

 The official RebornOS ISO source.

 > **Note**: The script for setting up prerequisites will only build on *Arch Linux* and its derivatives (that use `pacman`, and the Arch Linux package repositories)

 The upstream is [the releng config of archiso](https://gitlab.archlinux.org/archlinux/archiso/-/tree/master/configs/releng).
 This repository has been created using *git subtree*.
-[Please keep it updated by git merging with latest upstream changes](https://github.com/RebornOS-Developers/xfce-minimal-iso#3-update)
+[Please keep it updated by git merging with latest upstream changes](https://github.com/RebornOS-Developers/gnome-minimal-iso#3-update)

 ## 1. Cloning